sarahciston/codingcare/posts/guide.md

 >"Pranking an AI—giving it a task and watching it fail—is a great way to learn about it"[^shane] (Shane 2019, 4).

 My own personal artistic mantra is to "move toward the weird."
 In my practice, how I follow my interests and push my research forward is find the most strange, uncanny, uncomfortable aspects of whatever I'm working on.
 If something makes me cringe, that's a place to explore (within limits of course).
 Rather than research questions I can test and answer with hypotheses, I'm interested in the *research tensions* I know I won't solve but keep bugging me in a visceral way.
-In my case, it has included the discomfiting way technologies insinuate themselves into our intimate experiences, through things like personal data tracking, or the way machine learning systems carry with them the residues of their training data language into their outputs.
+In my case, it has included the discomfiting way technologies insinuate themselves into our intimate experiences (what I call "creepvenience"), through things like personal data tracking, or the way machine learning systems carry with them the residues of their training data language into their outputs.
 It has included filming myself and tracking myself, because I am super uncomfortable both of those and they feel weird but interesting.
 What would be your strange but fascinating thing?
 How do you like to get weird?

 ### Fight for the silly photo